cdktf/cdktf-provider-google/docs/clouddeployDeployPolicy.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Optional.
 When suspended, the policy will not prevent actions from occurring, even if the action violates the policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.48.0/docs/resources/clouddeploy_deploy_policy#suspended ClouddeployDeployPolicy#suspended}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.49.0/docs/resources/clouddeploy_deploy_policy#suspended ClouddeployDeployPolicy#suspended}

 ---